 Drop-In / Wellness Centers

 TAY consumers are welcomed at our MHSA-funded Drop-In Centers.
 Funded by the Mental Health Services Act, programs engage homeless TAY on the streets, in parks, and even in jails.
 Staff provides food, blankets, emergency housing, referrals and other services at youth-friendly drop-in centers, and generally does "whatever it takes" to assist these young adults.
 These consumers may commit to participating in an assessment and treatment plan or intensive case management services.
 Either way, our staff helps them identify their goals and supports their achievement at their own pace.
-(Los Angeles, San Bernardino, Ventura counties)
+(Los Angeles, Ventura counties)

 For a brochure on our Ventura County TAY programs, click here